populationgenomics/saige-tenk10k/README.md

 Notes: as before, we remove 'chr' from the chromosome name in the gene cis window file.
 Additionally, we turn hyphens ('-') into underscores ('_') in the gene names.
+Both the AnnData objects and cell covariate files are generated on Garvan's HPC and copied over to GCP.

 ## Make group file